+Public Health Day presentations of special projects are completed by students in PHC 6940 Master of Public Health Capstone and PHC 6601 Seminar in Contemporary Public health Issues (students enrolled pre-Fall 2019).
 The oral and written reports of the special project constitute the culminating experience in the MPH program.
-These reports are graded by the Supervisory Chair, with input from one additional faculty member who assess the oral report.
-Your performance in these reports constitutes the letter grade for PHC 6601 Seminar in Contemporary Public Health Issues.
+These reports are graded by the faculty advisor, with input from one additional faculty member who assess the oral report.
 Oral reports are presented on Public Health Day.

 Public Health Day Dates